zuhairabs/portfolio/content/case-studies/007-image-captioning.md

 ---
 title: Image Captioning
-excerpt: This is a web app I built to show how to perform image captioning using an encoder decoder with an attention mechansim.
-The attention mechansim highlights where the network looks at when generating each token.
+excerpt: How to translate an image to text with the ability to interpret what the machine learning algorithm sees?
+This is possible using neural networks and specifically encoder-decoders with attention mechanisms.

 iframe: //www.youtube.com/embed/RlNjzz358Jc/?modestbranding=1&showinfo=0&autohide=1&rel=0
 demo: //www.youtube.com/watch?v=RlNjzz358Jc